Area I - Language Arts/Communication (6 hours)

 Emphasizes functions using real-world applications as models.
 Topics include fundamental concepts of algebra; functions and graphs; linear, quadratic, polynomial, exponential, and logarithmic functions and models; systems of equations; and optional topics in algebra.

-Program-Specific General Education Course Requirements
+General Education Course Elective (3 hours)

 Introduces the fundamental concepts, terminology, and operations necessary to use computers.
 Emphasis is placed on basic functions and familiarity with computer use.
 Topics include an introduction to computer terminology, the Windows environment, Internet and email, word processing software, spreadsheet software, database software, and presentation software.